It’s World Bee Day

 Your students will:

-• Learn about the life cycle of a bee through the comprehension reading.
+- Learn about the life cycle of a bee through the comprehension reading and craft.

 Foreign Language